 For print: you can never go wrong with a pdf-file.
 It seems to be a standard nowadays because everybody can work with these files and you have a lot of options here for your file (e.g. file size, integrated fonts, security).

 For the web: loading time is important, so you have to save a small size file.
-Just to mention it; for animated elements you should pick a gif-file.
-For me most important is png vs. jpg.
+Just to mention it; for animated elements, you should pick a gif-file.
+For me, the most important is png vs. jpg.
 A jpg compresses the data a lot, hence the small size, but it is perfect for photos.
 If you got your spot more on text, you should pick a png-file.
 The file size is small but the compression is lossless (is that a word?).
 It is also good for transparent backgrounds.

 A shortcut for resizing images is to use Photoshop’s option ”save file for web”.
 If you go to ”export” and select ”save for web”, you can change your image dimensions, file format and other options directly in the window that opens.